CACIMooD/Visualizations/Examples/StretchedChord/README.md

 1. __LHSnodes__ one or more elements
     * __Name__: the name of the node
+    * __Colour__: if specified, defines the colour of the node, otherwise the default colour defined in the style is used
+    * __Border Colour__: if specified, defines the colour of the border around the node, otherwise the default border colour defined in the style is used
 1. __RHSnodes__ one or more elements
     * __Name__: the name of the node
+    * __Colour__: if specified, defines the colour of the node, otherwise the default colour defined in the style is used
+    * __Border Colour__: if specified, defines the colour of the border around the node, otherwise the default border colour defined in the style is used
 1. __Links__: links between nodes, e.g. people entering a career with an education in a particular subject.
 The relationship can flow in either direction.
     * __Source__: the identity of the source node of the link.
 Should be a node in either __LHSnodes__ or __RHSnodes__
     * __Target__: the identity of the target node of the link.
 Should be a node in either __LHSnodes__ or __RHSnodes__ and the opposite side to the __Source__
     * __Size__: a numeric value on the relationship which is used to control the width of the chord displayed between the LHS and RHS
-    * __Colour__:  a colour on the relationship which defines the colour of the chord displayed
+    * __Colour__:  a colour on the relationship which defines the colour of the chord displayed.
+If not defined, the colour of the node on the left hand side is used

 [Table of Contents](#table-of-contents)